DenizGuler/interactive-map/README.md

 # interactive-map
-interactive map using css and html
+interactive map using html, CSS, and JavaScript